 I would also like to take this opportunity to thank parents, local community members, our governors and the parents association for their continued support in our aim to continually develop our subject.

 Our school has a long tradition of successful music and drama.
 Peripatetic music staff provide instrumental tuition and many of our pupils are involved in our weekly extra curricular music programme including a wide range of choirs, large and small ensembles catering for all abilities and all music genres and styles.
 In addition, the school is a Music Centre Partner with the Lincolnshire Music Service, which has extended opportunities to experience music in a wider context both as a performer and as an audience member.
-Most recently this has included the Lincolnshire Schools Prom (Embassy Theatre, Skegness), regular GCSE Music concerts by Viva Sinfonia, visiting specialist tutors in Taiko drumming and Samba, and performing at venues such as the Royal Albert Hall, London.
-The Music Department encourages pupils to join the county orchestras and choirs and a large proportion of our pupils do this.
+Most recently this has included the Lincolnshire Schools Prom (Embassy Theatre, Skegness), visit of the Jazz Ambassadors and performing at the Music for Youth Festival Fringe in Birmingham.
+The Music Department encourages pupils to join the county orchestras and a large proportion of our pupils do this.
 We have an annual concert programme including 3 formal concerts, a jazz evening and several recital evenings.
-Our Drama and Music departments work collaboratively to produce a musical production too.
+Our Drama and Music departments also work collaboratively to produce a musical production bi-annually.

 During the year we arrange many visits and expeditions of broad educational value, related to particular subjects or outdoor pursuits.
 Our sailing club, for example, operates at Hykeham Sailing Club, where students learn to sail and develop the skills required for competitive and recreational sailing.

-We are twinned with a private school in the south of France (near Toulouse) and with a gymnasium near Hannover in Germany.
+We are twinned with a private school in the south of France (near Saint Etienne) and with a gymnasium near Hannover in Germany.

 Other visits abroad in recent years have included trips to view Art Galleries in Paris, London, Barcelona and Madrid.